2018ik/2018ik.github.io/_wiki/campus_gospel.markdown

 1. Don't text at the wrong time.
 6 AM for example is one of the worst times for getting a response.
 4 - 5:30 PM or past 9 PM appears to maximize response rate.
 2. Text like a freshman; come down to their level
-3. First text to send should be "Hey is this <name>?"
+3. First text to send can be something like "Hey is this <name>?"
 4. Match their texting cadence

 ### 6+1 Items You Need